KshshVrma/New-Notes/SDE/java internals/Completable future.md

 supply returns a value upon completion of the method run runs without returning any value

-it can be chained with .then apply and .then accept where we can chain a list of task which are going to run asynchronously
+it can be chained with .thenapply and .thenaccept where we can chain a list of task which are going to run asynchronously

 finally you can run the .get that is a blocking call that allows the main thread to run only post the execution of the future has stopped.